 Private Gerard knew exactly what the sergeant was going to make him to do and he would have done anything to get the sergeant off his back.
 But, licking puke off his boots was too far.
 He couldn’t do it.

-No one moved.
-They just stood there while Ensign was knocked out.
-And now, they do nothing.
+Ensign was knocked out.
+And they did nothing.
 Reality set in.
 He wasn’t going to lick the Sergeant’s books.
-“I’m going to be killed,” he thought.

 “Do it, puke-eater.”

 Gerardo once again gathered his courage.
 “I have a God, Sergeant.”